oubino/locpix_points/README.rst

 The features for the localisations and clusters are loaded into these nodes.

 The positions of the nodes come from the xy coordinates of the localisations.

+The nodes can be normalised either:

+    per_item:
         These are normalised to between -1 and +1 for each dataitem, independently of other dataitems. i.e. if Item A has x_range 1000nm and Item B has x_range 2000nm, both are scaled to -1 and +1 independently of each other, without taking into consideration the FOV width either.

+    per_dataset:
+        Calculates the maximum x/y range for the cells i.e. which is the largest cell.
+        This defines the normalisation for all other cells e.g. Cell C has x_width = 1000nm
+             1000nm -> -1 to +1 i.e. 1000nm = 2 units
+             All cells defined by this.

 Then edges are added between